 Then when your older child is doing his science/social studies lesson, your younger child can listen to the books and engage to some degree with many of the activities.
 The level of independence children can have with the science and social studies depends on the maturity and ability of the child.
-Of course more supervision will be required of the parent for the science lessons because our science program is very hands-on.
-The older your child is to the upper range of the recommended age range, the more independent the child will be able to be as they work through the program.
+Of course, more supervision will be required of the parent for the science lessons because our science program is very hands-on.
+The closer your child is to the upper range of the recommended age range, the more independent the child will be able to be as he works through the program.

-Scenario 2: Using the program with two children who are between the ages of seven and eleven.
+- SCENARIO 2: Using the program with two children who are between the ages of 7 and 11

 There are two main reasons we break out the science and social studies from the language arts beginning at the 7-9 level.
-One reason is because we know that kids may be more advanced in science and less advanced in language arts, or vice-versa.
-We want children to have the appropriate level of challenge in each subject area.
-The second reason is because we know many families choose or need to group children together for science and social studies, but are not always able to do this for language arts because of the reading level of each individual child.
+One reason is because we know that kids may be more advanced in science and less advanced in language arts, or vice-versa, and we want children to have the appropriate level of challenge in each subject area.
+The second reason is because we know many families choose or need to group children together for science and social studies but are not always able to do so for language arts because of the reading level of each individual child.

-If this fits your situation, you may choose to use two different language arts levels but combine your children for Science and Social Studies.
-For example, an 8 year-old may be working through the 7-9 literature units but may be doing science and social studies at the 8-10 level with a ten-year old sibling who is using the 8-10 level literature units.
+If this fits your situation, you may choose to use two different language arts levels but combine your children for science and social studies.
+For example, an 8 year old may be working through the 7-9 literature units but may be doing science and social studies at the 8-10 level with a 10-year-old sibling who is using the 8-10 level literature units.

-Because our curriculum has different options for many of the activies (one being more challenging than the other), it works very well for grouping children together.
+Our curriculum has two options for several activities (one being more challenging than the other), which works well for grouping children together.
 Most parents utilize the science/social studies at the level they are using with their older child and then teach their younger child a different level of our literature units.

-Many parents are finding that they can group children who are 9 and 11 together for language arts (8-10 literature units) since our books at this level are on a fifth to sixth grade reading level.
-Our activities are designed in way that a younger child and older sibling will both be engaged and challenged by the activities.
-You will want to be sure that your younger child feels confident in the books she is being asked to read.
+Many parents find that they can group children who are 9 and 11 together for language arts (8-10 literature units) since our books at this level are on a fifth- to sixth-grade reading level.
+Our activities are designed in way that a younger child and older sibling will both be engaged with and challenged by the activities.
+You will want to be sure that your younger child feels confident in the books she is reading.

-We also encourage parents to remember that MBTP is a comprehensive curriculum (with the exception of math in the upper levels and phonics in the lower levels).
+We also encourage parents to remember that Moving Beyond the Page is a comprehensive curriculum (with the exception of math in the upper levels and phonics in the lower levels).
 You will not need to supplement with other programs.
-Our curriculum is very thorough and if you are using us as your core program, adding too many supplements will make it less manageable for your family.
+Our curriculum is thorough, and if you are using us as your core program, adding too many supplements will make it less manageable for your family.
 Our literature units cover all of the language arts elements — reading, writing, vocabulary, figurative language, story elements, and research skills.
-Our science and social studies units cover all the state standards and go far beyond them in most areas.
+Our science and social studies units, as well as language arts units, cover state standards and go far beyond them in most areas.